syr1ne/SecureSymmetric/README.md

 python3 secure.py -e -D Documents/
 ```

 `-x` or `--extensions` is used if we want to encrypt or decrypt files with specific file extension.
-(Works only with directory)

 ```
 python3 secure.py -e -D Documents/Coding/ -x txt,py